Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 - **Three system approach to memory**
   ![alt text](images/m1.PNG)
   ![alt text](images/m2.PNG)
-- **Sensory memory** The initial, momentary storage of information, lasting only an instant.
+- **Sensory memory** The initial, momentary storage of information, lasting only an instant.
 - **Short-term memory** Memory that holds information for 15 to 25 seconds.
 - **Long-term memory** Memory that stores information on a relatively permanent basis, although it may be difficult to retrieve.
 -
-- **Iconic memory** reflects information from the visual system.
+- **Iconic memory** reflects information from the visual system.
 - **Echoic memory** stores auditory information coming from the ears.
 - Psychologist George Sperling in 1960 proved existence of sensory memory through 12 letter experimentation in rows.`Page 264`
 - **Chunk** is a meaningful group of stimuli that can be stored in memory
 - Process through which sensory memory is transformed to short termn is not known.
 - **Rehearsal** Transfer of Information from short term memory to long term memory is done through reharsal.It serves 2 purposes.Retain the information in short term memory through repetition and transfer the info to long term memory.
--  if the information in short-term memory is rehearsed using a process called elaborative rehearsal, it is much more likely to be transferred into long-term memory. **Elaborative rehearsal** occurs when the information is considered and organized in some fashion.using organizational strategies such as these—called `mnemonics` —we can vastly improve our retention of information. **Mnemonics** formal techniques for organizing information in a way that makes it more likely to be remembered.
+-  if the information in short-term memory is rehearsed using a process called elaborative rehearsal, it is much more likely to be transferred into long-term memory. **Elaborative rehearsal** occurs when the information is considered and organized in some fashion.using organizational strategies such as these—called `mnemonics` —we can vastly improve our retention of information. **Mnemonics** formal techniques for organizing information in a way that makes it more likely to be remembered.
 -  **Working Memory** A set of active temporary memory stores that actively manipulate and rehearse information.
 -  Working memory is thought to contain a `central executive processor` that is involved in reasoning and decision making.
-The central executive coordinates three distinct storage-and-rehearsal systems: the visual store, the verbal store, and the episodic buffer.
+The central executive coordinates three distinct storage-and-rehearsal systems: the visual store, the verbal store, and the episodic buffer.
   ![alt text](images/memo.PNG)

 -  Researchers now regard long-term memory as having several different components, or memory modules